 Among the factors which could adversely affect our results of operations and our distributions to stockholders are reduced net operating profits or operating losses, increased debt service requirements and capital expenditures at our hotel properties.
-Among the factors which could reduce our net operating profits are decreases in hotel property revenues and increases for a number of reasons, including increased competition from a new supply of rooms and decreased demand for rooms.
+Among the factors which could reduce our net operating profits are decreases in hotel property revenues and increases in hotel property operating expenses.
+Hotel property revenue can decrease for a number of reasons, including increased competition from a new supply of rooms and decreased demand for rooms.
 These factors can reduce both occupancy and room rates at our hotel properties.